leoatchina/vim-floaterm-enhance/README.md

-# vim-floaterm-repl
+# vim-floaterm-enhance
 [中文文档](README_cn.md)

-This is a Vim plugin based on [vim-floaterm](https://github.com/voldikss/vim-floaterm) for interacting with REPL (Read-Eval-Print Loop) programs of various languages in a floating terminal.
+This is a Vim plugin based on [vim-floaterm](https://github.com/voldikss/vim-floaterm) for enhancing the floating terminal.

 # Requirements